hashicorp/boundary/website/README.md

 A {{ release candidate }} for <Product> {{ v1.0.0 }} is available!
 The release can be <a href='https://releases.hashicorp.com/<product>/{{ 1.0.0-rc1 }}'>downloaded here</a>.
 ```

 You may customize the parameters in any way you'd like.
-To remove a prerelease from the website, simply delete the `prerelease` paremeter from the above component.
+To remove a prerelease from the website, simply delete the `prerelease` parameter from the above component.

 <!-- END: releases -->